CSUNetSec/bgpmon/README.md

 gobgp global rib add 192.168.0.0/16 -a ipv4

 ##TODO
+- fix gobgp_link - they removed MonitorBestChanged from the protobuf api
 - prefix-hijack module - more verbose activity (just prints out that a hijack occured)
 - get common timeuuid for BPGUpdate inserts in cassandra session
 - thread saftey? does it exist in go? apply with respect to writing (sessions)